sonikirtan110/Wine-Quality-Analysis/README.md

 - Includes data validation and error handling
 - Offers documentation via Swagger UI

-The application is built with FastAPI for high performance and easy deployment, making the wine quality prediction model accessible through a web interface or API calls.
+The application is built with Flask for high performance and easy deployment, making the wine quality prediction model accessible through a web interface or API calls.

 ---